 (b) Signature.
-All pleadings and other documents of a party represented by an attorney must be signed by at least one attorney of record in the attorney's individual name and contain the attorney's address, telephone number, and State Board of Law Examiners identification number.
+All pleadings and other documents of a party represented by an attorney must be signed by at least one attorney of record in the attorney's individual name and contain the attorney's address, telephone number, e-mail address for electronic service, and State Board of Law Examiners identification number.
 All pleadings and other documents of a party who is not represented by an attorney must be signed by the party and contain the party's address and telephone number.

 (c) Spacing and Names.
 Writing must appear on one side of the sheet only and must be double-spaced, except for quoted material.
 Names must be typed or printed beneath all signatures.

 (d) Binding.
 All pleadings or other documents in an action or proceeding must be filed by the clerk flat and unfolded and each set of papers firmly fastened together.